-Al has the potential to add \$13 trillion to the current global economic output by 2030, a 16% increase over today's output.78 According to the McKinsey Global Institute, Al will be slowly adopted in its early stages, followed by steep acceleration as the technology matures and companies learn how to best deploy it.79 We believe the lending industry will follow this path.
+Al has the potential to add \$13 trillion to the current global economic output by 2030, a 16% increase over today's output.
+92 According to the McKinsey Global Institute, Al will be slowly adopted in its early stages, followed by steep acceleration as the technology matures and companies learn how to best deploy it.93 We believe the lending industry will follow this path.

-Lending is a compelling application for Al. First, it involves sophisticated decisioning for events that occur millions of times each day.
+Lending is a compelling application for AI.
+First, it involves sophisticated decisioning for events that occur millions of times each day.
 Second, there is an almost unlimited supply of data that has the potential to be predictive and improve the accuracy of credit decisions.
 Third, given the costs and risks associated with lending, the economic wins from AI are dramatic for both banks and consumers.
 This means that the significant investment required to overcome the technical and regulatory hurdles is well worth the effort.

-With our seven-year head start, our AI lending platform is well-positioned to power a significant portion of the U.S. credit market.
-To date, we have focused on the unsecured personal loan market, the fastest-growing segment of consumer credit.80 In 2018, there were \$88 billion81 in U.S. unsecured personal loan originations, representing 20% growth over the prior year.
-In 2019, we facilitated the origination of \$2.7 billion in unsecured personal loans, or less than 5% of the total market.82 We not only have a large opportunity to capture market share in unsecured personal loans, but by applying our Al models and technology to adjacent opportunities, we believe we are wellpositioned to address the approximately \$899 billion 83 opportunity in U.S. auto loans, credit cards, student loans, point-of-sale loans and HELOCs.
-Over the longer term, we believe we are also capable of capturing market share in mortgage and small business lending.
+With our seven-year head start, our Al lending platform is well-positioned to power a significant portion of the U.S. credit market.
+To date, we have focused on the unsecured personal loan market, the fastest-growing segment of consumer credit.94 In 2018, there were \$88 billion95 in U.S. unsecured personal loan originations, representing 20% growth over the prior year.
+In 2019, we facilitated the origination of \$2.7 billion in unsecured personal loans, or less than 5% of the total market.96 We not only have a large opportunity to capture market share in unsecured personal loans, but by applying our Al models and technology to adjacent opportunities, we believe we are well-positioned to address the approximately \$899 billion97 opportunity in U.S. auto loans, credit cards, student loans, point-of-sale loans and HELOCs.
+In June 2020, we began offering auto loans on our platform, and in September 2020, the first auto loan was originated through the Upstart platform.
+Over the longer term, we believe we are also capable of capturing market share in mortgage and small business lending